 And in many parts of the country, droughts are an annual occurrence.

-Below you will find 4 steps which answer each of these questions!
+Below you will find 4 steps that answer each of these questions!

 Droughts are Spreading in the US